Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 The dependencies can be more complex, and can impact several parts (in the previous example the shelf fixating system would also need to be updated).

-A very interesting and complex example is given in the article from Krecklau et al. (2012, Interactive Modeling by Procedural High-Level Primitives), where they create high-level primitives to facilitate grammar usage and writting.
+A very interesting and complex example is given in the article from Krecklau et al. (2012, Interactive Modeling by Procedural High-Level Primitives), where they create high-level primitives to facilitate grammar usage and writing.

 Illustration from the article.
 ![Krecklau article](/img/re/furnitures/krecklau_2012_smi_011.jpg)